AmenRa/ranx/README.md

 It allows you to compare different runs, perform statistical tests, and export a LaTeX table for your scientific publications.

-We strongly incourage you to check the example folder to learn how to use [ranx](https://github.com/AmenRa/ranx) in just a few minutes.
+We strongly encourage you to check the example folder to learn how to use [ranx](https://github.com/AmenRa/ranx) in just a few minutes.

 ## ✨ Available Metrics